Skip to content

 The £1m Black Potts footbridge problem – who is going to pay?

-The Black Potts footbridge over the Jubilee River between Datchet and Eton is rotten, unsafe and dangerous.
-Built over the Jubilee River about 25 years ago by the Environment Agency, RBWM is now responsible for the bridge which has been closed since mid-2025 but is still being used.
-If no action is taken, this bridge will collapse in the same way as the Ashford Lane bridge.
+Who is going to pay the £1m to rebuild the Black Potts footbridge over the Jubilee River.
+Now barriered and signed as closed – the timber bridge between Datchet and Eton is rotten, unsafe and dangerous.
+Built over the Jubilee River about 25 years ago by the Environment Agency, RBWM is now responsible for this bridge which has been closed since mid-2025 but is still being used.
+If no action is taken, this bridge will collapse and be removed in the same way as the Ashford Lane bridge – or remain closed like the Allotments bridge.
+Maybe this bridge will be partially repaired (at enormous cost) like the Berry Hill bridge.
 So who is going to pay to repair or replace this bridge?
-The latest Black Potts footbridge video is now uploaded to YouTube
+My recent Black Potts footbridge video asks the question and is now uploaded to YouTube

 END